 The national flag of the Philippines is filled with symbolism.

 - The red, white and blue colors represent gratitude for the help of the United States in ending Spanish rule.
-It’s a little bit ironic because after helping the Filipinos, the United States took over.
+It’s a little ironic because after helping free the Filipinos, the United States took over.
 At least we are free now.

 - The white triangle is a symbol of the revolutionary Society of the Katipunan which opposed Spanish rule.